Krystal enjoys drawing in her free time. She also loves to give easy tutorials on cute drawings.

 Those with a little more experience may choose to pretty-up their drawing in an image editing program such as Photoshop.

 Thanks for viewing and using this guide!
-Please give me some feedback on what you guys think would be a good subject for my next how-to hub.
+Please give me some feedback on what you guys think would be a good subject for my next how-to article.
 It only takes a moment to vote and comment.

 Also feel free to leave some constructive criticism.
 Just remember to keep it polite.